Psychology

 Ulrich Mayr, Robert and Beverly Lewis Professor in Neuroscience (cognitive neuroscience, cognitive aging).
 BA, 1988, PhD, 1992, Berlin.
 (2000)

-Jeffrey Measelle, associate professor (developmental psychology, emotional development, family).
-BA, 1985 Brown; PhD, 1997, California, Berkeley.
+Jeffrey Measelle, professor (developmental psychology, emotional development, family).
+BA, 1985, Brown; PhD, 1997, California, Berkeley.
 (1999)

-Kate Mills, assistant professor (development, social neuroscience, adolescence).
+Kate Mills, associate professor (development, social neuroscience, adolescence).
 BA, 2011, Portland State; PhD, 2015, University College, London.
 (2018)

 Jordan Pennefather, senior instructor (social and educational psychology, methodology, data analysis).
 BA, 2003, California State, Dominguez Hills; PhD, 2008, Colorado, Boulder.
 (2010)

 Jennifer Pfeifer, professor (developmental and social cognitive neuroscience, adolescent self-perception and emotion processing).
-BA, 2000, Stanford; MA, 2003, PhD, 2007, California, Los Angeles.
-(2008)
+BA, 2000, Stanford; MA, 2003, PhD, 2007, California, Los Angeles (2008)

-Margaret E. Sereno, associate professor (visual cognition, neural network modeling, brain imaging).
+Margaret E. Sereno, professor (visual cognition, neural network modeling, brain imaging).
 BA, 1983, Northern Illinois; PhD, 1989, Brown.
 (1991)

 Paul Slovic, professor (judgment, decision-making, risk assessment).
 BA, 1959, Stanford; MA, 1962, PhD, 1964, Michigan.
 (1986)

-Matt Smear, assistant professor (systems neuroscience, olfaction).
+Matt Smear, associate professor (systems neuroscience, olfaction).
 ScB, 1998, Duke; PhD, 2005, California, San Francisco.
 (2014)

 Nash Unsworth, professor (working memory, memory and attention differences, memory search and retrieval).
 BS, 2001, Idaho State; PhD, 2006, Georgia Institute of Technology.
 (2010)